An app to help you find out what’s in the food you’re eating, so you can make simple switches to healthier options.

 The app has 3 main selections — Foodswitch, SaltSwitch and GlutenSwitch.

-Foodswitch is handy for any shopper, as it compares products based on energy, fat, saturated fat, sugars and salt content.
+- Foodswitch is handy for any shopper, as it compares products based on energy, fat, saturated fat, sugar and salt content.

-SaltSwitch is useful for people on a salt-restricted diet, such as people with high blood pressure or kidney disease.
+- SaltSwitch is useful if you are on a salt-restricted diet, eg, if you have high blood pressure or kidney disease.
 The app tries to identify similar products with a healthier profile and less salt.

-GlutenSwitch is for people looking for gluten free products.
+- GlutenSwitch is useful if you are looking for gluten-free products.
 The app tries to identify similar products that are reported as gluten free.

-If the product you are searching for is not found in the app database, the user is prompted to send through photos of the front package, nutritional panel and ingredients.
-For a more detailed description of the app, see Google Play or iTunes and for a detailed review, see Reviews.
+If the product you are searching for is not found in the app database, you are prompted to send through photos of the front package, nutritional panel and ingredients.
+For a more detailed description of the app, see Google Play or iTunes and, for a detailed review, see Reviews.